-Developers 2021 Render of a proposed 16-storey building at 651 Queenston Road in Hamilton Credit: HANDOUT / LJM Developments
+Developers 2021 Render of a proposed 16-storey building at 651 Queenston Road in Hamilton.
+The OLT approved 17 stories, with stronger step downs in the design.
+Credit: HANDOUT / LJM Developments

 Ward 5 Councillor Matt Francis is supporting a proposed sixteen-storey 316-unit condo building on the northwest corner at Nash and Queenston.